Lakshmansharma12/LearnEarnDApp/README.md

 - Node.js and npm
 - MongoDB (local or Atlas)
-- MetaMask or any Ethereum wallet
+- MetaMask or another Ethereum wallet
 - Infura or Alchemy account for Ethereum node access

 ### Installation